 Combine all glaze ingredients and simmer until thickened slightly.

-Bake the meatballs then coat in sweet and sour glaze.
+Bake the meatballs, then coat them in sweet and sour glaze.

 Serve over rice and garnish with coriander.